GotoRen/healthcan/README.md

 # : HealthCan （Health+Scan & Health+Can）
 ## 💡 Overview
+- __Description__<br>
-&emsp;&emsp;Our Team created a health management application using Python (Tornado) + Docker.<br>
+&emsp;Our team created a health management application using Python (Tornado) + Docker.<br>
-&emsp;&emsp;When you enter your height and weight, BMI and proper weight are calculated and displayed as a graph.<br>
+&emsp;When you enter your height and weight, BMI and proper weight are calculated and displayed as a graph.<br>
-&emsp;&emsp;If you use this application, you can see the change of weight etc. at a glance!!<br>
+&emsp;If you use this application, you can see the change of weight etc. at a glance!!<br>
 - __BasicFunction__
   - account management
   - add data